 Radishes produce seed pods about 1-3 inches long.

 Collect pods individually when brown and allow them to dry.
 Once dry, separate seeds from any extra plant material.

 The seed saving process is pretty similar for the following flowering herbs.

-With Basil, Cilantro, Dill, Parsley, and Thyme, collect flowers as they dry or tie a paper bag over the flowers and wait for them to dry in the bag, as many flowers will shatter.
+With Basil, Cilantro, Dill, Parsley, and Thyme, collect flowers as they dry or tie a paper bag over the flowers and wait for them to dry in the bag, as many dried seed pods left on plant will shatter.
 You can use a screen to dry the flowers further and rub out the seeds, making sure all plant material has been removed.

 Arugula plant will send up stalks when ready to seed.
 After the plant flowers, it will produce elongated seed pods.
 When the pods began to dry and brown, remove them from the plant.
 Allow them to dry until the pods become very brittle.
 Remove the seeds, discard or compost the pods.
 Store the seeds in a cool environment.

 Harvest sunflower heads when the seeds are dark colored and begin to rub off easily.